Return of Federal Financial Aid Policy

 Enrollment Change Policy

-The Student Financial Aid Enrollment Change Policy requires a student to complete all of his add/drop changes by the census date of each course.
-(Contact the Office of Financial Aid for specific dates.)
+The Student Financial Aid Enrollment Change Policy requires a student to complete all of their add/drop changes by the census date of each course.
+(Contact Student Financial Services for specific dates.)
 If a student adds or drops classes anytime up to and including the census date, financial aid will be adjusted.
 If changes are made after this date, financial aid will not be adjusted (unless it is a total withdrawal).
 Students receiving Federal Direct Loans should maintain 6 credit hours throughout the semester.

 Financial Aid is awarded on the basis of full-time enrollment.
-If a student plans to enroll less than full-time, he should expect his financial aid awards to be reduced or cancelled.
+If a student plans to enroll less than full-time, they should expect their financial aid awards to be reduced or cancelled.
 The amount of aid a student is eligible for has no relationship to institutional charges or other incurred costs of attendance.

 A student’s institutional bill will reflect adjustments to financial aid as a result of any hour changes or withdrawals.
 If an hour drop occurs during the institutional refund period, there will be an adjustment in fees.
 A balance is due to COTC when the adjusted fees exceed the adjusted financial aid.
 A hold will result until the balance due to COTC is paid.
 A student owing a balance from a prior or current semester will not be able to register for future terms.